cosmos/ibc/spec/app/ics-028-cross-chain-validation/methods.md

 - **Precondition**
   - True.
 - **Postcondition**
+  - For every matured unbonding operation in `maturedUnbondingOps`, the Staking module is notified that the unbonding can complete.
+  - All unbonding operation in `maturedUnbondingOps` are removed.
   - A list of validator updates `valUpdates` is obtained from the provider Staking module.
   - For every consumer chain with `chainId`
     - If either `valUpdates` is not empty or there were unbonding operations initiated during this block, then